Eastern Guilford High School

 Eastern Guilford High School is a secondary school located in Gibsonville, North Carolina.
 The school opened in 1974.
-Today, it serves Grades 9 through 12, with an enrollment of approximately 1,200 students.
+Today, it serves Grades 9 through 12, with an enrollment of 1,228 students.

 Fire

-On November 1, 2006 at approximately 2:20 PM, a fire broke out in a rear chemistry lab office on the second floor of the building.
+On November 1, 2006 at approximately 2:08 PM, a fire broke out in a rear chemistry lab office on the second floor of the building.
 The fire spread throughout the school via the cockloft above the classrooms due to the lack of sprinklers or firewalls.
 All of the students were evacuated and there were no injuries; however, parts of the school were destroyed and the building had to be demolished due to safety concerns.
-On December 7, 2006, it was reported that the cause of the fire was ruled as arson, and a $10,000 reward was being offered for information leading to the arrest of the person or persons responsible for setting the fire.
+On December 7, 2006, it was reported that the cause of the fire was ruled as arson, and a $7,000 reward was being offered for information leading to the arrest of the person or persons responsible for setting the fire.
 The Guilford County Sheriff's Department have spoken with "people of interest" who they believe may have been involved with the arson.

-On November 8 2006, seniors and juniors resumed their classes at Guilford Technical Community College's Greensboro campus.
-Shortly thereafter, on November 14, sophomores and freshmen resumed classes at the vacant Central North Carolina School for the Deaf campus.
-The students finished out the school year at their respective campuses.
+On November 8, 2006, seniors and juniors resumed their classes at Guilford Technical Community College's Greensboro campus.
+Shortly thereafter, on November 14, 2006, sophomores and freshmen resumed classes at the vacant Central North Carolina School for the Deaf campus.
+Students would finish out the school year at their respective campuses.